CONDITIONS OF OCCUPANCY OF HOLIDAY ACCOMMODATION

 12. Members must not book a holiday house in the location where they usually reside.
 If they do so, the Trust reserves the right to cancel the booking.

 13. COVID-19: If at any stage, there are restrictions placed by the NZ Government in response to the Covid-19 pandemic, the Board reserves the right to take the appropriate action with regard to the holiday house network .This may include (but is not limited to) imposing compulsory paid cleaning on members, closing houses where necessary, and requiring members to contact trace.

 14. If any of the above conditions are not complied with in full, and adequate and satisfactory explanations are not provided, the Trust may -

 (a) refuse admission to, or require the immediate vacation of, the holiday accommodation in question; and/or

 (b) determine the future eligibility of the member concerned to apply for and have access to any holiday accommodation operated by the Trust; and/or

-(c) decide upon the liability of the member in respect of any additional costs incurred through the member or spouse's errors and omissions.
+(c) decide upon the liability of the member in respect of any additional costs incurred through the members’ errors and omissions.